 3. The grades you earned in dual enrollment programs are permanent.

 Since taking a dual enrollment course means being enrolled to study a “real” college course, your overall score is taken as your final grade when you complete it.
 It will be the one recorded on your college transcript.
 Unless you are fully confident in performing in college-level learning, try to reassess whether you are up for such an academic challenge.

 Eligibility Requirements for Dual Enrollment

 Suppose you are seriously considering attending a college dual enrollment program; you must first check the eligibility requirements.
 Each state has specific qualifications and conditions to follow.
-The first most essential step is to approach your high school principal or counselor for comprehensive information about this system in your school.
+The first essential step is to approach your high school principal or counselor for comprehensive information about this system in your school.

 Next, check all the requirements and see if you qualify:

 - Candidates for dual enrollment should at least be 16 years old and not older than 21.
 It is best to enroll while in your sophomore, junior, or senior year in high school.

 - You should have completed 12 post-secondary credit hours, or are at least on your way to completion.